Port Orford in Curry County, Oregon — The American West (Northwest)

 (link includes trail maps for the area as well as other information)

 The streaks of black sand in Cape Blanco beaches indicate the presence of gold.
 From the mid-1800s through the 1940s, mining operations were conducted on the south beach.
-The small pond at the south beach parking lot provided water for the sluices.
-(Submitted on January 31, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+The small pond at the south beach parking lot provided (Submitted on January 31, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on February 2, 2018.
-This page originally submitted on January 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 40 times since then.
+It was originally submitted on January 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 62 times since then and 10 times this year.
 Photos: 1. submitted on January 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 2, 3, 4, 5. submitted on January 31, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.